SaiCharan4669/Project_1-/readme.md

 # Note
-if the app link not works, please run app.py file it shows the Gradio application.
+Below i had shared the Gradio app link. if the app link not works, please run app.py file it shows the Gradio application.